 Susan A. Olde OBE has spent more than two decades giving back to causes around the globe.
 She is a philanthropist, mentor and advocate with a passion for the arts, education, the environment and medical research.

-In recognition of her philanthropic efforts, Mrs. Olde was honoured by Her Majesty Queen Elizabeth II, who has named her to the Order of the British Empire (OBE) for her philanthropic endeavours before, during and after Hurricane Ivan’s impact on the Cayman Islands.
+In recognition of her philanthropic efforts, Mrs. Olde was honoured by Her Majesty Queen Elizabeth II who named her to the Order of the British Empire (OBE).

 Read the latest stories about the charities and organizations Mrs. Olde supports.

-From donating meals to school children to supporting a variety of cultural institutions, Mrs. Olde’s contributions impact the lives of others.
+Through efforts such as donating meals to school children and supporting a variety of cultural institutions, Mrs. Olde’s contributions impact the lives of others.

-In September 2004, Hurricane Ivan hit the Caribbean Islands and other islands in the region.
+In September 2004, Hurricane Ivan caused severe damage to the Caribbean Islands and other islands in the region.

 “I hope that many other individuals, foundations and corporations will follow Mrs. Olde’s example, and show how much they care about Cayman, especially at a time when our community was in need of so much more help to assist in the recovery process.”